AmberYuyangHuang/ControlledCBO/README.md

 # ControlledCBO
-Numerical implementation for a variant of consensus-based optimization (CBO) algorithms, conrolled-CBO, which introduces a feedback control term to improve convergence towards global minimizers of non-convex functions in multiple dimensions.
+This repository contains the numerical implementation of Controlled Consensus-Based Optimization (Controlled-CBO), a variant of consensus-based optimization algorithms.
+Controlled-CBO introduces a feedback control term to improve convergence towards global minimizers of non-convex functions in multiple dimensions.

-The code also includes the implementation of polynomial approximation methods for solving high-dimensional Hamilton-Jacobi-Bellman equations, see more details in following references.
+The code also includes polynomial approximation methods for solving high-dimensional Hamilton-Jacobi-Bellman (HJB) equations.
+These methods are detailed in the following references:

-@article{kalise2018polynomial,
-  title={Polynomial approximation of high-dimensional Hamilton--Jacobi--Bellman equations and applications to feedback control of semilinear parabolic PDEs}, author={Kalise, Dante and Kunisch, Karl}, journal={SIAM Journal on Scientific Computing}, volume={40}, number={2}, pages={A629--A652}, year={2018}, publisher={SIAM}
+Kalise, D., & Kunisch, K. (2018).
+Polynomial approximation of high-dimensional Hamilton–Jacobi–Bellman equations and applications to feedback control of semilinear parabolic PDEs.
+SIAM Journal on Scientific Computing, 40(2), A629–A652.
-}

-@article{dolgov2021tensor,
-  title={Tensor decomposition methods for high-dimensional Hamilton--Jacobi--Bellman equations}, author={Dolgov, Sergey and Kalise, Dante and Kunisch, Karl K}, journal={SIAM Journal on Scientific Computing}, volume={43}, number={3}, pages={A1625--A1650}, year={2021},
-  publisher={SIAM}
-}
+Dolgov, S., Kalise, D., & Kunisch, K. (2021).
+Tensor decomposition methods for high-dimensional Hamilton–Jacobi–Bellman equations.
+SIAM Journal on Scientific Computing, 43(3), A1625–A1650.

+For ease of navigation, here is a brief description of the main scripts:

 main_hd: the main code for testing the accuracy of Controlled CBO in high-dimensional case for benchmark functions Rastrigin and Ackley function.

-illustration: Performs numerical experiments as shown in Section 4.1.
+illustration: Contains the code to illustrate the trajectories of particle system and evolution of the variance and 2-Wasserstein distance.

-approximation_error: Plot the value function in 1-d case.
+approximation_error:  This script plots the value function in a one-dimensional case to illustrate approximation error.